 If all or any portion of the administrator's decision is not agreed to, the student has the right to appeal the decision to the superintendent by letter within 72 hours of the decision rendered by the administrator.
 The superintendent shall have the authority to sustain, overrule, or modify the administrator's decision.
 The decision of the superintendent shall be final.

-In-district secondary and adult students under the age of 22 years old will be awarded the Next Step Scholarship, which covers tuition in all programs with the exception of the Practical Nursing Program.
+In-district secondary and adult students under the age of 22 years old will be awarded the Next Step Scholarship, which covers tuition in all programs with the exception of the Practical Nursing and Lineworker Program.
 There will be no tuition for in-district students 65 years or older for regular daytime programs.
 In-district adult students, who are 62 years old through 64 years old, at the beginning of the semester, will be charged one half-dollar ($.50) per clock-hour of training.
 All other students will be charged one dollar ($1.00) per clock-hour of training.
-Tuition will be determined by the ODCTE for our out of district secondary students.
+Tuition will be determined by the ODCTE for our out-of-district secondary students.

 Half of the tuition is due on or before the fifteenth day of the student's scheduled start date.
 The other half is due on or before half of the scheduled hours for the career major in which the student is enrolled.
 Students not paying tuition within the scheduled time frame may be withdrawn and/ or not enrolled the following semester.